locationtech/geomesa/docs/user/architecture.rst

 Architecture Overview
 =====================

-For scalability, GeoMesa is built on technologies that can use Apache Hadoop.
-This includes data stores such as Accumulo, HBase, and Google Cloud Bigtable, as well as the Apache Kafka message broker for streaming data.
+GeoMesa supports several scalable, cloud-based data storage technologies, including Apache Accumulo, Apache HBase, and Google Cloud Bigtable, as well as the Apache Kafka message broker for streaming data.
 Apache Storm lets you define information sources and manipulations to allow batch distributed processing of streaming data with GeoMesa, and a GeoMesa environment can also take advantage of Apache Spark to do large-scale analytics of stored and streaming data.

 .. image:: _static/img/GMHadoopInfrastructure.png
    :align: center